Lagoon Watch is a water quality monitoring program…and YOU can get involved!

 Volunteers will learn how to properly conduct a visual survey, learn to test water quality through a physical/chemical survey and participate in biological monitoring.
-Participating in the AAE program is a great opportunity to learn about a unique and valuable ecosystem while having fun outdoors.
+Participating in the Lagoon Watch program is a great opportunity to learn about a unique and valuable ecosystem while having fun outdoors.

 How to get involved:

-- Choose your own site and register with AAE Coordinator.
+- Choose your own site and register with Lagoon Watch Coordinator.
 The site must be an estuary in Volusia County with public access, or your own property.

 - Monitor once a month for 12 months.